 Windows 2008 R2, Windows 2012 or R2, Windows 2016, Windows 2019

 Intel, minimum 2-Core, prefer 4-Core (or 2-vCPU/4-vCPU if on a virtual machine)

 Virtual Machines are recommended.
-Clean machine built from base OS with English Locale is recommended.
-After providing the clean machine, the CentreStack installer will install the rest of the Windows system components and CentreStack components automatically.
+A Clean machine built from a base OS with English Locale is recommended.
+After providing the clean machine, the CentreStack Server installer will install the rest of the Windows system components and CentreStack components automatically.
 The software is hypervisor neutral.
 The hypervisor can be Hyper-V, VMWare or others.
 The software can be installed on a physical machine as well if needed.

 For user counts smaller than 1000, a single CentreStack server is enough.
 Most of the time, an all-in-one server deployment will be sufficient.
 In this case you will install the CentreStack Server in a single physical or virtual machine.
 The default CentreStack installer will install all the components (Database/Web Node/Worker Node) on one machine.

 For user counts greater than 1000, it is recommended to have the SQL Server node in a separate physical or virtual machine.

 The rest of the worker nodes will share the load for the users in a capacity of 1000 each.

 In this case a virtual machine is recommended for each worker node and you should use a wild card SSL certificate for each worker node.

 In some big deployments, the SSL can be off-loaded to hardware load balancer such as Citrix NetScaler or F5 BIG IP.

 The capacity of 1000 is referring to concurrent users.
 It is possible that you may have 5000 named users but only 1000 of them are using the product concurrently.
 So, in this case the per-server capacity can be 5000 named users.